Clean-Label Organic Plant Protein

 The protein concentrates are produced in a dry mechanical process without the use of chemicals.
 For the extrusion process to work, the protein flour must have a very high protein content.
 In order not to compromise on the organic principles, Organic Plant Protein has as one of the first in the world been able to extrude plant protein without the use of isolates.

 High protein content without the use of chemicals

 The raw materials at Organic Plant Protein’s factory are extruded exclusively by a mechanical process, which brings the protein content up to 55-58%.
 Their dry TVP-product contains 53% protein and around 18% after absorption of water, marinade or another kind of liquid.
-The product furthermore has a low-fat content of 4% and a high content of dietary fibre of 15%, and is completely allergen free.
+The product furthermore has a low-fat content of 4%, a high content of dietary fibre of 15%, and is completely allergen free.

 When the factory is fully developed, Organic Plant Protein estimates that they can produce 5000 tons of textured plant proteins per year.
 With 80% of their raw materials coming from peas, they have a very small CO2 footprint compared to other protein-rich plants that can be used for food.